hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @toomasv so my code more or less idiomatic?

-[10:55:44](#161252254410047zOMwF:gitter.im) <hiiamboris (NOT THIS ONE)>: it is, don't worry í ½í¸‰
+[10:55:44](#161252254410047zOMwF:gitter.im) <hiiamboris (NOT THIS ONE)>: it is, don't worry ğŸ˜‰

 [11:00:36](#161252283610056tnJPk:gitter.im) <toomasv>:
 @bubnenkoff You can throw/catch attributes of `error!`, e.g.